 - Mental anguish

-Talk to an Atlanta Dog Bite Attorney About an Injury
+Talk to an Atlanta Dog Bite Lawyer About an Injury

 Even minor dog bites can become infected and make the recovery process even more arduous and expensive.
 However, if an owner’s negligence lead to your attack, you may have options.